Florida Sheriff’s Deputy Frankie Bybee Allegedly Tried To Murder Elderly Woman After Stealing Her Dog And Defrauding Her

 Deputy Frankie Bybee 46-years-old, was arrested Monday after being put on administrative leave earlier in January.
 According to Sarasota County Sheriff Tom Knight, the deputy left at least one fingerprint on fraudulently signed checks belonging to the victim.
 Reportedly, checks totaling at least $65,000 had been signed without the victim’s permission, allegedly by Bybee.

-Investigators say that the whole thing started when the elderly victim allowed the Florida deputy to take possession of her dog while she was hospitalized; WTSP 10 reports that she entrusted the officer with her beloved pet, and even wrote Frankie Bybee a check for $1,000 to pay for the care of the pup.
+Investigators say that the whole thing started when the elderly victim allowed the Florida deputy to take possession of her dog while she was hospitalized; WTSP 10 repored that she entrusted the officer with her beloved pet, and even wrote Frankie Bybee a check for $1,000 to pay for the care of the pup.
 While she was in the hospital, the trusted Florida sheriff’s deputy who she’d met when he responded to her emergency call even visited her at the hospital.
 Frankie Bybee also reportedly introduced his victim to his loved ones.

 While she was hospitalized, the Florida sheriff’s deputy gained access to her home and financial information, allegedly in the guise of friendship.

 When the victim was released from the hospital, she asked for her dog to be returned.
-Frankie Bybee allegedly refused to give the dog back; despite having been paid $1,000 for its care; the deputy is said to have sold the pooch on Craigslist.
+Frankie Bybee allegedly refused to give the dog back, despite having been paid $1,000 for its care.
+The deputy is said to have sold the pooch on Craigslist.

 On December 20, the victim reported a series almost unbelievable crimes to the Sarasota County Sheriff’s Department.
-The elderly woman told a tale of a deputy who had befriended her, stolen her dog, stolen her money and betrayed her trust..
+The elderly woman told a tale of a deputy who had befriended her, stolen her dog, stolen her money and betrayed her trust.
 The department immediately began investigating the victim’s claims, and on January 9, Florida sheriff’s deputy Frankie Bybee was put on administrative leave after his fingerprint was found on one of the fraudulently signed checks.

 @SarasotaSheriff @FOX13News @YouTube wow…. this guy is sick!